jharlow/www/src/posts/pull-requests-fulfil-contracts.md

 When you open a pull request, what are you trying to achieve?

 For most of us, the answer is _'to introduce change'_.
-Stripped down to the studs, a pull request is simply a mechanism to decide if we should introduce some change.
-For developers, the thing being changed is typically software, but it could also be anything else that Git can represent.
+Stripped down to the studs, a pull request is a mechanism to decide if we should introduce some change.
+For developers, what we change is typically software, but it could also be anything else that Git can represent.

 On top of that (admittedly rather conceptual) understanding, we can attribute some more concrete entities: